CaYatur/Kelime-Sayar/setup.md

    You must run `git lfs pull` after cloning!
    If you skip this step, the dictionary file will be just a small placeholder (~132 bytes) and the game will not be able to validate words or function properly.

+After running this command, make sure the downloaded file is located in its original directory:
+CaYaKelimeSayar-EN/CaYaKelimeSayarOda/Dictionary/
+Do not move the file to another location.
+The game expects the dictionary file to be in this exact folder.

 3. Install dependencies (adjust based on your tech stack):
    ```
    # Node.js backend (example):